mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-04"></a>
 [Back to top](#top)
 ## MA-04 -- Rep. Joseph Kennedy (D)
+### Committees
+Joseph Kennedy is the #20 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016